shaunyap/siegeflowv4/src/posts/lullyselb/LullySelbShopify-MailchimpUtility.md

   }
   ```

-Essentially what the functino does is to check if a user email is in a given list, and if so delete it.
+Essentially what the function does is to check if a user email is in a given list, and if so delete it.
 The interesting thing here is that the user email is passed as a md5 hash into the API endpoint.

 ## Closing thoughts
 Writing this out I now realize that there might be a better way to make the delete call, instead of it through a forEach loop where I make individual API calls.
 However, I'm quite happy how it turned out as it works quickly without fuss.
 If you have suggested improvements do let me know.